ARM-software/psa-api/doc/crypto/api/ops/key-encapsulation.rst

         The following attributes are optional:

-        *   If the key size is nonzero, it must be equal to the size of the key-encapsulation shared secret.
+        *   If the key size is nonzero, it must be equal to the size of the shared secret.

         .. note::
             This is an input parameter: it is not updated with the final key attributes.